 Shortly thereafter, Johnny the Boy sabotages Goose's MFP motorcycle while Goose is shacked up with a singer he met at a cabaret.
 His rear wheel locks up at high speed the next day, throwing Goose from the bike; Goose, however, survives without even suffering "road rash".
 Goose borrows a ute to haul his bike back to civilization.
 Unfortunately, Johnny ambushes Goose, throwing a brake drum through the ute's windshield, causing Goose to roll the vehicle over, Gas leaks from the fuel tank, soaking the ground around the truck; Johnny, at the belligerent urging of the Toecutter himself, then burns Goose alive in the wreckage.
 Goose survives, but after seeing his charred body in the hospital's burn ward, Max becomes angry and disillusioned with the police force and resigns from the MFP with no intention of returning.
 He takes a road trip with his wife and infant son in the relatively peaceful coastal area north of their home.

 While on holiday, Max's wife, Jessie, (played by Joanne Samuel) runs into Toecutter's gang, who harass her.
-She escapes, but the gang manages to track her to the home where she and Max are staying.
-While attempting to escape from the gang again, Jessie and her son are run down by the gang, who leave their crushed bodies in the middle of the road.
+She escapes, but the gang manages to track her to the farm where she and Max are staying.
+Jessie and her son are run down by the gang, who leave their crushed bodies in the middle of the road.
 Max arrives too late to intervene.
 His son is pronounced dead on the scene, while his wife suffers massive injuries.
 (It is revealed in Mad Max 2: The Road Warrior that she later died from her injuries.)

 Filled with obsessive rage, Max once again dons his police outfit, straps on his sawn-off shotgun, and steals a supercharged black Pursuit Special to pursue the gang.
 He methodically hunts down and kills the gang members: several gang members are forced off a bridge at high speed while others spill their bikes; Max shoots Bubba off his cycle with his shotgun (Bubba shoots Max in the leg with a pistol first, though, giving Max a limp that is consistent throughout the series, then runs over his exposed arm).
 Max struggles back into his car and pursues the Toecutter into a forbidden area.
 Max forces the gang's leader into the path of a speeding tractor trailer and he is crushed in a head-on collision.